2011 FIFA Women's World Cup

-The 2011 FIFA Women's World Cup was the sixth FIFA Women's World Cup competition, the world championship for women's national association football teams.
+The 2011 FIFA Women's World Cup was the sixth FIFA Women's World Cup competition, the world championship for women's national football teams.
 It was held from 26 June to 17 July 2011 in Germany, which won the right to host the event in October 2007.
 Japan won the final against the United States on a penalty shoot-out following a 2–2 draw after extra time and became the first Asian team to win a senior FIFA World Cup.

 The matches were played in nine stadiums in nine host cities around the country, with the final played at the Commerzbank Arena in Frankfurt.
 Sixteen teams were selected for participation via a worldwide qualification tournament that began in 2009.
 In the first round of the tournament finals, the teams competed in round-robin groups of four teams for points, with the top two teams in each group proceeding.
 These eight teams advanced to the knockout stage, where two rounds of play decided which teams would participate in the final.